RussTedrake/underactuated/README.md

 https://websitebeaver.com/set-up-localhost-on-macos-high-sierra-apache-mysql-and-php-7-with-sslhttps
 and just pointed by root doc directory directly at my underactuated checkout.

+*Boilerplate on hypothes.is etiquette*:  For typos and small corrections, please remove your comment once it has been addressed.

 To run the linters and unit tests
 ---------------------------------